 SEC.
-5.14 METHOD OF AWARD
+5.16 METHOD OF AWARD

-Contracts will be awarded to the offeror deemed most advantageous.
+Contracts will be awarded to the offeror deemed most advantageous to the State at the conclusion of negotiations.

 SEC.
-5.15 OFFEROR NOTIFICATION OF SELECTION
+5.17 OFFEROR NOTIFICATION OF SELECTION

 After the completion of contract negotiation, the procurement officer will issue a written Notice of Intent to Award and send copies of that notice to all offerors who submitted proposals.
 The notice will list the names of all offerors and identify the offeror selected for award.